 |U-66||22 Jun 1942||1 Sep 1943||4 patrols (328 days)|

-On his first patrol with U-66 he sank nine ships with a total of 48,896 tons, mostly in Caribbean waters.
-He also laid mines at Port Castries on Santa Lucia on 20 July, 1942, resulting in the sinking of three small Allied warships two weeks later.
+On his first patrol on U-66 he sank nine ships with a total of 48,896 tons, mostly in Caribbean waters.
+He also laid mines at Port Castries on Santa Lucia on 20 July 1942 which sank three small Allied warships two weeks later.

-During his third patrol Markworth was severely wounded when U-66 was attacked on 3 Aug, 1943 by aircraft from the US escort carrier USS Card.
-On 6 Aug, 1943 U-66 met the oil supply U-boat U-117 and U-117's WO Oblt.
-Frerks took command for the wounded Markworth and brought U-66 back to base.
+During the third patrol Markworth was severely wounded when U-66 was attacked on 3 August 1943 by aircraft from the US escort carrier USS Card.
+On 6 August, U-66 met the fuel supply U-boat U-117, whose WO, Oblt.
+Frerks, took over command from Markworth and brought U-66 back to base.
 U-117 herself was sunk while U-66 was at her side (Niestlé, 1998).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.